MaximFilimonovGH/welshsynonyms/README.md

 - `WORDNET_PASSWORD`: Password of a user with access to `wordNetWelsh` database.
 - `WELSHWORDSLISTS_USER`: Name of a user with access to `welshWordsLists` database.
 - `WELSHWORDSLISTS_PASSWORD`: Password of a user with access to `welshWordsLists` database.

+## Difficulty settings

+Difficulty settings are enabled by default, and words are acquired from lists of Welsh words based on difficulty.

+To disable the difficulty settings and acquire the words from a predefined list of Welsh words, several files need to be adjusted:

+- `src/app/app.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
+- `src/app/game/game.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
+- `src/app/game-advanced/game-advanced.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
+- `src/app/game/game.component.ts/`: comment function marked by "//WITH DIFFICULTY SETTING" and uncomment function marked by "//WITHOUT DIFFICULTY SETTING"
+- `src/app/game-advanced/game-advanced.component.ts/`: comment function marked by "//WITH DIFFICULTY SETTING" and uncomment function marked by "//WITHOUT DIFFICULTY SETTING"

 ## Authors